 12. Button Garden

 Design a button garden where kids can ‘plant’ and ‘pick’ flowers by buttoning and unbuttoning them.
 This idea sprouted from my love for gardening and watching little ones light up as they ‘harvest’ their colorful blooms.
+If you are looking for more creative projects, check out these DIY birthday card ideas for toddlers to make.

 13. Animal Peek-a-Boo

 Create an animal peek-a-boo page with flaps that reveal friendly felt creatures.
 My niece loves lifting each flap to discover the hidden animals, giggling all the while.
+For more inspiration, check out these creative peek-a-boo tumbler ideas.

 14. Weather Station

 Craft a weather station page with felt suns, clouds, and raindrops that children can attach with Velcro.
 It’s like bringing a bit of Austin’s unpredictable weather into a book—without the wet shoes!
+Explore more creative felt craft ideas to expand your collection.

 15. Zipper Island